-THE condition of the King's revenue, as it stood in 1617, is thus stated 1.
-Of crown lands, 80,000 pounds a year; by customs and new impositions, near 190,000; by wards and other various branches of revenue, beside purveyance,
+The condition of the King's revenue, as it stood in 1617, is thus stated to Of crown lands, 80,000 a-year; by customs and new impositions, near 190,000; by wards and other various branches of revenue, beside purveyance, 180,000.
+The whole amounting to 450,000.
+The King's ordinary disbursements, by the same account, is said to exceed this sum thirty six thousand pound .
+All the extraordinary sums, which he had raised by subsidies, loans, sale of lands, sale of the title of baronet, money payed by the states and by the King of France, benevolences, &c. were, in the whole, about two millions, two hundred thousand